RuaGulu/CSC207-G24-Project/README.md

 **Example Screenshot**

-We used hoppscotch.io to tried out our API, and here is a sample GET from Weather API and Tarot API.
+We used hoppscotch.io to tried out our API, and here is a sample GET from Weather API for location of Toronto.

 ![img.png](img/TorontoWeatherResults.png "screenshot")

+**Tarot API**

+We connected with an open source Tarot database API.

+**Tarot API Documentation URL: https://github.com/ekelen/tarot-api**

+**Example Screenshot**

+We used hoppscotch.io to tried out our API, and here is a sample GET from Tarot API.

 ![img.png](img/TarotAPI.png "screenshot")